UK NMC Registration Guide for Nurses from Ghana:

 Registering with the NMC is your first step to working as a nurse in the UK.
 To help you through the registration process, we have put together this quick step-by-step guide for nurses trained in Ghana or any other country outside of the EU/EEA:

 - Practice requirements – at the time of the application, the applicant must have practised as a registered nurse or midwife for at least 12 months (full time or the part-time equivalent) after qualifying.
+This requirement is waived as of August 2018.

 - Registration requirements – applicants must hold a current registration or licence without restriction with the licensing authority or registration body in the country in which they qualified or have been practising.
-NMC will require verification from that authority
+NMC will require verification from that authority.

 - Education requirements – applicants must have successfully completed at least 10 years of school education before starting a post-secondary education nursing or midwifery training programme.
 In short, you must have at least, a 3-year diploma certification to qualify.